supporting Female minority owned businesses

 This section of Lady ChangeMakers is dedicated to minority female business owners.

-44% of women-owned businesses are minority owned.
+44% of women-owned businesses are minority-owned.
 While it’s exciting to see this many POC starting businesses the number is rooted in systemic racism.

 The majority of these women state that they started a business do to work environments.
 Whether it was being overlooked for a raise or promotion, hostile environments or being overworked.
 These women saw starting their own business as their only way to move up.